Maths

 Our Vision

 At Birchills Church of England Community Academy we believe that every child can achieve highly in mathematics.
-Through a carefully sequenced, year-group mastery curriculum, we ensure pupils develop secure number sense, deep conceptual understanding and fluent recall.
-Teaching is underpinned by the NCETM Five Big Ideas and strengthened through the Mastering Number programme, enabling pupils to reason clearly, solve problems confidently and use precise mathematical language.
+Through a carefully sequenced and coherent curriculum, supported by Oak National Academy, pupils develop secure number sense, deep conceptual understanding and fluent recall.

 A Mastery Approach